Why you need a content strategy framework

 - Buyer's Ecosystem: Who and what impact your buyers as they evaluate their options?

-Developing buyer personas
+Develop buyer personas

-In the world of manufacturing, understanding the companies who represent the biggest growth opportunity for you can be hard.
+In the world of manufacturing, understanding the companies that represent the biggest growth opportunity for you can be hard.
 Likewise, isolating the wants and needs of key influencers and technical decision-makers buried deep inside OEM organisations can be a challenge.

-Your Marketing team should have data on where your current online visitors are located and how they found your website, plus details about their demographics and the role types.
+Your Marketing team should have data on where your current online visitors are located and how they found your website, plus details about their demographics and role types.
 They may also have data from market research such as customer satisfaction surveys.

 Having comprehensive buyer personas will enable you to produce more relevant and valuable content that they'll want to consume.